jrc-dev/TheSeedsofGod/README.md

 [The Seeds Of God](https://theseedsofgod-production.up.railway.app)

 ```
-Hosted here on GitHub Pages!
+Hosted for demo only on here railway!
 ```

 ## Usage